Registration of a retirement village and cancellation of registration

 To register a retirement village scheme:

-- complete Retirement Villages Form 2 - Application for registration as a retirement village scheme (PDF, 476KB)
+- complete Retirement Villages Form 2 - Application for registration as a retirement village scheme (PDF, 762KB)

-- pay the registration fee and the criminal history check fee
+- pay the registration fee (listed in Form 2) and the criminal history check fee

 - complete your public information document (PID).
 A PID can be created using Retirement Villages Form 1 - Public information document (PDF, 244KB)